-Training takes place at Henry Ford Hospital, which is the flagship hospital and research center of the Henry Ford Health System, one of the largest health systems in the nation.
-Our program is affiliated with Wayne State University School of Medicine and is one of the principal teaching sites of the medical school.
-The hospital is a comprehensive, 903 bed urban tertiary and quaternary care hospital and regional referral center.
-As an integrated health care system and non-profit institution, we provide exposure to managed care, fee-for-service and indigent/uninsured patients.
+Training takes place at Henry Ford Hospital, which is the flagship hospital and research center of the Henry Ford Health, one of the largest health systems in the nation.
+Our program is affiliated with Wayne State University School of Medicine and Michigan State University.
+The hospital is a comprehensive, 877 bed urban tertiary and quaternary care hospital and regional referral center.
+We are an integrated health care system and non-profit institution.
 Other highlights include:

 - One of largest intensive care unit complexes in the country with over 160 adult beds

 - Center for clinical excellence in many fields including cardiology, cardiovascular surgery, neurology, neurosurgery, orthopedics, sports medicine, organ transplant, and oncology.

 - One of three level 1 trauma centers in the region.

 - One of the largest teaching institutions in Michigan – 50 ACGME accredited programs with more than 675 residents and fellows in training, and over 900 medical students annually.

 - Strong institutional commitment to academic medicine and medical education.

 - 116 residents in our IM residency, which is one of the most innovative programs in the country